 This shop has been compensated by Collective Bias, Inc. and its advertiser.
 All opinions are mine alone. #PowerYourSchoolPNW #CollectiveBias (I have included links to some great products that I have bought on my own to make my journey easier.
 You can buy them too through my online sales links.)

 Michael had a big soccer tournament the last weekend August defending his team’s championship for the title, which they won again.
-I got a little teary eyed watching him play, he seems to grow every season and find new strengths in his soccer skill set.
+I always get a little teary eyed watching him play, he seems to grow every season and find new strengths in his soccer skill set.
 It hit me that same weekend as well that Micahel is gonna be 10 very soon, sitting there it hit me how hard he has worked to thrive and persevere in life since birth.
 I was hospitalized for two weeks before he was born with pre-eclampsia and was induced at 36 weeks so he was a month premature.
 Even with all that he completely avoided NICU and was a healthy baby.
-He also has over came massive speech delays and going thru major surgery before he was two years old, long before he started elementary school.
+He also has overcame massive speech delays and going thru major surgery before he was two years old, long before he started elementary school.
 He went from not being anywhere near his grade levels and developmental goals to be right on track.

 Ways To Encourage And Support Your Student Athlete

 Uniforms- These are his responsibility, I do help with the washing and stain removal.
 It is his job to make sure that he has them clean, bagged for games, and all pieces ready to go.
 He takes a great pride in being in charge of these, I do have to say those pods area game changer when it comes to kids and laundry.
 The spills of detergent are such a pain to clean.

 Encourage School- Michael knows that good grades will always over rank anything regarding soccer.
 He already has his career plans laid out but he knows that school comes over everything since you never know whats going to happen.